murata2makoto/OutlineAlgorithm/README.md

 ## Features

-- **Token and Parenthesis Parsing**: Converts a sequence of tokens and parentheses into a structured tree or hedge.
+- **Token and Parenthesis Parsing**: Converts a sequence of tokens and parentheses into a structured tree.
 - **Handles Deep Nesting**: Automatically inserts dummy tokens (`DummyToken`) to handle cases where the hierarchy deepens significantly (e.g., jumping from level H2 to H4).
 - **Inspired by Lisp's `read` Function**: Implements functionality similar to Lisp's `read` function, which parses S-expressions into tree-like structures.